amygdala/code-snippets/ml/cloud_shell_tutorials/cloud-vision-nl-translate/tutorial.md

 ## Enable the Vision, Translate, and Natural Language APIs

 Click on [this link](https://console.cloud.google.com/flows/enableapi?apiid=vision.googleapis.com,translate.googleapis.com,language.googleapis.com) to enable the Vision, Translate, and Natural Language APIs for your project.
+(After you've enabled them, you don't need to do any further setup, as you've already set up an API key above.)

 Next, you'll send a request to the Cloud Vision API.